eduardoposadas/test_pybind11/README.md

     }
 ```
 When there are no more jobs in the FIFO queue, the results of all jobs are collected to create the resulting list of prime numbers.
- - `SieveOfEratosthenes_as_array_nocopy_generic_thread_pool` is a more generic implementation than the previous one.
-A task queue (FIXME ref to thread_pool.h) has been used in which any C++ function can be enqueued.
+ - `SieveOfEratosthenes_as_array_nocopy_generic_thread_pool` is a more generic [implementation](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/SieveOfEratosthenes.cpp#L414) than the previous one.
+A task [queue](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/thread_pool.h#L15) has been used in which any C++ function can be enqueued.
 In this case functions are queued that share a common sieve and compute the prime numbers from a sieve chunk that has the size of the processors L1 cache for data.
 The results of these tasks are kept in the task queue itself and are collected once the task queue has been told that no more tasks are to be sent.
 The lists are sorted and returned together as a single list of prime numbers as the final result.
 ```C++
     std::shared_ptr<bool[]> sieve(new bool[n + 1]);
     ThreadPool<std::vector<unsigned long long>> workers_pool;